-Still, life continued on for Mordecai, even as Haman was placed above the princes of the land by the king.
-Yet, due to Mordecai refusing to bow or pay homage to Haman—be it because he would not bow to anyone but God, or perhaps to no one but God AND the king and queen—Mordecai, and all the Jewish citizens of Persia, were about to have a rude awakening…
+Haman was placed above the princes of the land by the king.
+Mordecai refused to bow or pay homage to Haman because he wouldn’t bow to anyone but God.

 Haman’s anger burned within him.
-Instead of striking out against Mordecai alone, Haman decided he would not be satisfied unless ALL the Jews in the kingdom suffered.
-So, before even approaching the king on the matter, Haman cast lots to determine the month and day he would destroy the Jews, for he was certain he could trick the king into carrying out his plan.
+Instead of striking out against Mordecai alone, Haman decided he would not be satisfied unless all the Jews in the kingdom suffered.
+So, before even approaching the king on the matter, Haman cast lots to determine the month and day he would destroy the Jews.
+He was certain he could trick the king into carrying out his plan.

-So, was Mordecai in some way responsible for the planned destruction of the Jewish people?
-Would they have never faced the threat had he pretended to honor Haman?
+Was Mordecai in some way responsible for the planned destruction of the Jewish people?
+Would they have never faced a threat had he pretended to honor Haman?

 No. For, while Mordecai “triggered” Haman’s wrath, Haman’s evil—the spirit of evil within him—was so great that even if Mordecai had bowed to him, it is likely he would have come after the Jews eventually.
 However, what the enemy meant for evil, the Lord would turn for good…

-In Part Two of this two-part blog series, we will see how Mordecai was used of God to not only bring the news of Haman’s evil to Esther but to speak the words she needed to hear—to give her a God-given view and remind her of God’s power—ultimately turning the tide in favor of God’s people.
-Finally, we will explore how Mordecai played an important role in the creation of Purim, as well as, the legacy and honor he ultimately rose to.
+Mordecai was used by God not only to bring the news of Haman’s evil to Esther but also to speak the words she needed to hear—to give her a God-given view and remind her of God’s power.